chandraveshchaudhari/browser-automationpy/README.md

 ### Project Authors
-The packages [systematic-reviewpy](https://github.com/chandraveshchaudhari/systematic-reviewpy) and [browser-automationpy](https://github.com/chandraveshchaudhari/browser-automationpy) are part of Research paper `a python framework for systematic review using PRISMA guidelines` created by Chandravesh chaudhari, Doctoral candidate at christ university, Bangalore under supervision of Dr. Geetanjali purswani.
+The packages [systematic-reviewpy](https://github.com/chandraveshchaudhari/systematic-reviewpy) and [browser-automationpy](https://github.com/chandraveshchaudhari/browser-automationpy) are part of Research paper `An open-source Python framework for systematic review based on PRISMA` created by Chandravesh chaudhari, Doctoral candidate at christ university, Bangalore under supervision of Dr. Geetanjali purswani.

 > Citation